Food for Learnings Feed the Meter campaign returns for its 13th holiday season to raise funds for Food for Learning!

 (please make cheques payable to The Hastings and Prince Edward Learning Foundation)

-The Feed the Meter campaign is supported through the generous contributions from campaign sponsors Starboard Cares (Cool 100 & Hits 95.5 & InQuinte), Market High Advertising LTD., Greek Community of Belleville Quinte West and District, and The Grand at The Greek Banquet Hall
+The Feed the Meter campaign is supported through the generous contributions from campaign sponsors Starboard Cares (Cool 100 & Hits 95.5 & InQuinte), Quinte Broadcasting, Market High Advertising LTD., Greek Community of Belleville Quinte West and District, and The Grand Hall.

-• Belleville: Kellogg’s, Fresh Co Belleville, Vision Transportation, Whitely Insurance, Wilkinson & Company LLP and McDougall Insurance & Financial
+• Belleville: Adecco, Fresh Co Belleville, Vision Transportation, Wilkinson & Company LLP, Hastings Federation of Agriculture, Kellogg’s, Whitley Insurance & Financial Services

 More Recent News